dantleech/blog/source/_posts/2021-11-11-new-laptop.md

 ## Summary

 The above points were some of the more interesting of the many changes I've made in the past hours.
+There are surely countless other hacks that I don't know about.
+I'm lazy.
+I live with problems rather than solving them.

 As for Linux and this Lenovo Thinkpad X1 Generation 9: